Starting The Garden Early With My Indoor Greenhouse Setup

 Heirloom Seeds Into Seedlings

-Whether in small yogurt tubs or cardboard tubes, in only a few days in this moist and humid greenhouse environment my seeds will sprout.
+In only a few days in this moist and humid greenhouse environment my seeds will sprout.

-I’ve planted a few seeds in each pot.
-So after they sprout and grow a bit into small seedlings, I’ll transfer each seedling to their own pot.
+Since I’ve planted a few seeds in each pot I’ll let them grow a bit into small seedlings then transfer each seedling to its own pot.
+That gives them a little more room to take off and grow.

 I like to plant heirloom seeds, but I want actual seedlings to go into my garden as early as possible.
 Come see my 'indoor greenhouse' setup. #TexasHomesteader